maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 IBM 5100 BASIC requires single quotes around string entries made by the user, but this is not needed in RetroBASIC.

 North Star and Digital Group BASIC have the `INPUT1` variation, which suppresses the <return> at the end of the user's entry.
-This allows the next `PRINT` to be placed on the same line. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.
+This allows the next `PRINT` to be placed on the same line in the console. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.

 According to Lien, some versions of MS-BASIC include a `INPUT$` which is a function, not a statement.
 This reads a specified number of characters without echoing them to the screen.
 For instance, `A$=INPUT$(3)` would read up to 3 characters.
 However, this function is not found in any of the manuals from that period, and not included in RetroBASIC.